pderichai/uw-nlp-capstone/index.md

 human attention.
 One stretch goal for this project is to show that biasing models with human attention can consistently improve performance across different tasks and models.

+### Blog Post \#2

+#### Alternative ELMo Training Objective

+Pros:
+  * Relatively easy to implement.
+  * Clear baselines to compare against.
+  * Simple but interesting modification to existing techniques.

+Cons:
+  * Requires significant compute power.
+  * Very likely that this will not give interesting results.